kitloong/laravel-migrations-generator/README.md

 Generate Laravel Migrations from an existing database, including indexes and foreign keys!

-This package is cloned from https://github.com/Xethron/migrations-generator and updated to support Laravel 5.6 and above, with a lot of feature improvements.
+This package is cloned from https://github.com/Xethron/migrations-generator and updated to support Laravel 5.6 and above, with more features.

 ## Supported Database

-Currently, Generator support generate migrations from:
+Laravel Migrations Generator supports all five Laravel first-party support databases:

 - [x] MariaDB
 - [x] MySQL